 Finds The Best People

-A national police certificate is in no way targeted to excluding people from jobs.
+A national police check is in no way targeted to excluding people from jobs.
 It is a document of information, and not one of judgement.
 But it is a great tool for separating applicants into suitable categories for specific roles.
-While it should not victimise a candidate, a police certificate does give an insight into the person’s character.
+While it should not victimise a candidate, a national police check does give an insight into the person’s character.

 A history of resignations where a candidate has not held down a job repeatedly could be a warning sign.
 They should not be judged on this, but the employer is made aware of a potential tendency to not fulfil contracts.

 Pre-employment schemes are simply a tool to reach a good decision, and find the best people to fill the role.

 If nothing else, a certified police check is accurate.
 Anybody can present themselves at an interview in a different light to what their record actually shows.
 Resumes can be embellished, and are simply not guaranteed to be accurate.
 A national police check however, is a certified document that has no other motive but to give accurate information to the requesting parties.

 Minor embellishments are not necessarily grounds for disqualification, but a fresh work relationship should be as transparent as possible, to avoid surprises later and make the applicant secure in the knowledge that they have been hired on the basis of their true credentials and skills.

 Prevents Fraud and Identity Theft